Pyxus/fray/README.md

 Fray features a state machine that allows you to keep track of a fighter's combat state and automatically advance to new states based on the player's inputs.
 In other words this system lets you switch from one attack to another following a user defined "combat graph".

-Through this system Fray supports the implementation of [chaining](https://glossary.infil.net/?t=Chain).
+Through this Fray supports the implementation of [chaining](https://glossary.infil.net/?t=Chain).

 ### Input Buffering

 Inputs fed to fray's combat state management system are buffered allowing a player to queue their next action before the current action has finished.
-[Buffering](https://en.wiktionary.org/wiki/Appendix:Glossary_of_fighting_games#Buffering) is an important feature in action games as without it players would need frame perfect inputs to perform their actions.
+[Buffering](https://en.wiktionary.org/wiki/Appendix:Glossary_of_fighting_games#Buffering) is an important feature in action/fighting games as without it players would need frame perfect inputs to perform their actions.

 ### Complex Input Detection

 Fray provides tools for detecting the 'complex' inputs featured in many fighting games such as [directional inputs](https://mugen.fandom.com/wiki/Command_input#Directional_inputs), [motion inputs](https://mugen.fandom.com/wiki/Command_input#Motion_input), [charged inputs](https://clips.twitch.tv/FuriousObservantOrcaGrammarKing-c1wo4zhroMVZ9I7y), and [sequence inputs](https://mugen.fandom.com/wiki/Command_input#Sequence_inputs).

+### Modular Design

+Fray's tooling is divided into 3 modules: State Management, Input, and Hit Detection.
+None of which are dependent on one another as they only communicate through strings.
+This means you can easily run your own solutions alongside Fray by intepreting these strings in your current setup.

 ## ⚙ Installation